-Back in December, my son’s teacher sent home some extra bananas leftover from the class snack.
-So in return, I made him a banana bread and sent it back to school.
+Back in December, my son's teacher sent home some extra bananas leftover from the class snack.
+So in return, I made him a loaf of banana bread with pecans and sent it back to school.
 Since then, my home has been flooded with leftover bananas every week.
 LOL!
-So I’ve been working up new ways to use bananas, besides my standard banana bread recipe.
-That is how this gluten free dairy free chocolate banana bread recipe was born.
+So I've been working up new ways to use bananas, besides my standard banana bread recipe.
+That is how this gluten free chocolate banana bread recipe was born.
 Filled with cocoa and allergen free chocolate chips, this banana bread will satisfy the chocoholic in your life!

 - It's so moist.

 - It's really easy to make and doesn't require a mixer.

 - It's gluten free and dairy free!

 - Gluten Free 1-to-1 Flour - I use Bob's Red Mill 1-to-1 Flour Blend in all of my recipes.
 You can use the flour blend of your choice just make sure it has xanthan gum.
 Different flour blends may produce different results.
 For the best outcome, weigh your flour.